abhinav503/TataNew/neu_assignment/README.md

     Custom widgets basically means designing a single component UI so that it can be reused at multiple places without any code changes.
 We can make these widgets using following ways:

-    1. **StatefulWidgets** - have all the configuration information in the object itself.For UI to change we need to <br> call <font color="blue">build()</font> method.
+    1. **StatefulWidgets** - have all the configuration information in the object itself.For UI to change we need to <br> call **build()** method.
 It doesn not have mutable state.
         The Build method of stateless widgets are called only in three situations : the first time the widget is inserted in the tree, when the widget's parent changes its configuration, and when an InheritedWidget it depends on changes.

-    2. **StatefulWidgets** - have mutable state but immutable instance.We can call the <font color="blue">build()</font> method by invoking <font color="blue">State.setState</font> anytime which would change the UI dynamically.
+    2. **StatefulWidgets** - have mutable state but immutable instance.We can call the **build()** method by invoking **State.setState** anytime which would change the UI dynamically.

-    3. **CustomPainter** - is a widget that provides a virtual surface called <font color="blue">canvas</font> on which we can draw any of our custom UI which is not available with premade widgets.
+    3. **CustomPainter** - is a widget that provides a virtual surface called **canvas** on which we can draw any of our custom UI which is not available with premade widgets.

     4. **RenderObjects** - deals with layout, painting, hit testing, accesiblity.

 3. How can I access platform(iOS or Android) specific code from Flutter?

-    We can acces platform(iOS or Android) code by using Flutter's inbuilt platform-specific API called <font color="blue">Platform Channels</font> which is a messgae passing style.<br>
+    We can acces platform(iOS or Android) code by using Flutter's inbuilt platform-specific API called **Platform Channels** which is a messgae passing style.<br>
     Flutter sends messages to a non-Dart portion of app using this channel.<br>
     The non-Dart portion of the app listens to this message using platform channels and take actions using native programming languages and sends back a response to Flutter.<br>
     These messages can be of any standard message codec that supports simple JSON-like values, such as booleans, numbers, Strings, byte buffers, and Lists and Maps of these.

 4. What is BuildContext?
 What is its importance?

-    BuildContext is source to locate the widget in a <font color="blue">Widget Tree</font>.Each widget has its own BuildContext.
-Widget Tree doesnt create this context information, rather it's created by <font color="blue">Element Tree</font>.
+    BuildContext is source to locate the widget in a **Widget Tree**.Each widget has its own BuildContext.
+Widget Tree doesnt create this context information, rather it's created by **Element Tree**.

     Its importance are:

-    1. To find the correct build() method of the correct type in widget tree extending <font color="blue">InheritedWidget</font>.
+    1. To find the correct build() method of the correct type in widget tree extending **InheritedWidget**.
     2. Interacting with RenderObjects.
     3. It serves as a bridge between the widgets and rendering layer.